Taxation of international executives

 The following expenses are considered to be non-repetitive expenses.

-The determination of the expatriate’s country of origin has a direct impact on the total amount of the tax-free allowances as the excludable expenses may only cover the cost differential between Belgium and the expatriate’s country of origin.
+The determination of the expatriate’s country/territory of origin has a direct impact on the total amount of the tax-free allowances as the excludable expenses may only cover the cost differential between Belgium and the expatriate’s country/territory of origin.

 Education expenses (duly justified with invoices) for the expatriate’s children in primary or secondary schools, while repetitive in nature, are expenses that can be excluded in addition to the maximum amounts mentioned above.
 The excludable cost of education in Belgium includes tuition and registration fees, local transport, and other expenses imposed by the school, but exclude boarding expenses (food and lodging) and the cost of private lessons.
 With respect to education costs abroad, the excludable portion of education expenses incurred outside Belgium shall be determined on a case-by-case basis.

-Tax equalization has been defined to include only the difference between Belgium income tax and the hypothetical home country federal national, as well as other sub-federal/national level income taxes (also referred to as regional taxes) that the expatriate would have incurred if living at home.
-For the calculation of the hypothetical regional tax, taxpayers are deemed to be resident in the capital of their home country.
+Tax equalization has been defined to include the difference between Belgium income tax and the hypothetical home country/territory federal/national, as well as other sub-federal/national level income taxes (also referred to as regional taxes) that the expatriate would have incurred if living at home.
+For the calculation of the hypothetical regional tax, taxpayers are deemed to be resident in the capital of their home country/territory.
 Social security charges do not, therefore, form part of the tax equalization concept and reimbursement of such taxes may not be excluded.

 Under the Belgian expatriate special income tax regime, moving costs (duly justified with invoices) upon arrival in/leaving from Belgium are to be considered as costs proper to the employer (no ceiling applicable).